AnyLog-co/documentation/getting started.md

 ## Running the demo

-The Demo directory includes the scripts to configure a node as an Operator and a node as a Publisher.
+The Demo directory includes the scripts to configure a node as an Operator and a second node as a Publisher.
-The Publisher node is operating as a REST server such that it can accept queries from a REST client.
+The Publisher node acts as a query node and is offering a REST API such that it can accept queries from a REST client.
-Demo data is available in the sample_data directory (inside demo directory).
+Demo data is available in the ***sample_data*** directory (inside demo directory).

 To build the demo environment, the following needs to be done:
 * Install 2 Ubuntu Linux machines.